lcpunch/mypage/_posts/2017-01-12-dependency-injection-in-angularjs.md

 There are three ways in angularJS to do so:

  - Using the new operator.

  - Using a local variable.

  - Passing the dependency just when needed.

  The third option is the most flexible because you won't hard code, plus, testing becomes easier.
- You can just mock mock the object if you need to test it.
+ You can just mock the object if you need to test it.
 You don't worry about dependency because the framework will do it for you.

 DI has four roles:

  - Service

  - Client

  - Interface

  - Injector

 Angular makes use of DI extremely well.
 His approach is to separate the business logic from dependency construction, so the developer can write the business logic into independent objects,